rschristopher/ischristtrue.com/src/ancient-views/redemption.md

 The redemption of man is thus an extreme cosmological shift, a paradigm shift in consciousness, restoring man into a state last seen in Eden.
 For others this is [hell](../doctrines/hell.md), which is God's mercy for the unrepentant.

+!!! quote "John 12:31"
+    Now is the judgment of this world: now shall the prince of this world be cast out.

 In other words, all are *bought back*, and while this is good news for those who bear their cross so that the old man may die, this exact redemption (buying back) is a lake of fire for those that refuse to let the old man die.
 This means there is no more rebellion, that time as we know it is over, and we return to our created state -- glorified, or thrown into the lake of fire.
 Importantly, this was understood as the exact same phenomena -- to the repentant it is divine glory, beholding the face of God, to the unrepentant it is fire, it is weeping and gnashing of teeth.